Kathryn Bond Stockton: Education

 In 1979, Stockton received a Bachelor of Arts from the University of Connecticut, where she majored in psychology and minored in philosophy.
-Here, she joined Phi Beta Kappa.
+There, she joined Phi Beta Kappa.

 She then received a Master of Divinity from Yale Divinity School in 1982, a Master of Arts from Brown University in 1984, and a Doctor of Philosophy from Brown University in 1989.

 Career

-Stockton joined the faculty at the University of Utah in 1987 and became a Distinguished Professor in 2012, at which time she had been the program director for gender studies for a decade.
+Stockton joined the faculty at the University of Utah in 1987 and became a Distinguished Professor in 2012, at which time she had been the program director for gender studies for ten years.
 In 2013, she was awarded the Rosenblatt Prize for Excellence, the University of Utah's highest award, presented to "a faculty member who displays excellence in teaching, research and administrative efforts."
-Since then, she as served as the Dean of the School for Cultural and Social Transformation and the inaugural Associate Vice President for Equity and Diversity.
+She then served as the inaugural dean of the School for Cultural and Social Transformation and as the Associate Vice President for Equity and Diversity.

-Aside from her work at the University of Utah, Stockton has served as a core faculty member at Cornell University’s School of Criticism and Theory (2011).
-She has also been a reviewer for the Danish Research Council, American Council of Learned Societies, and The Year’s Work in Critical and Cultural Theory, as well as an editorial board member for American Literature and Genders, and advisory board member for Critical Childhood & Youth Studies, Queer Studies in Media and Popular Culture, and West Virginia University Press.
+Stockton served as a core faculty member at Cornell University’s School of Criticism and Theory in 2011.
+She has also been a reviewer for the Danish Research Council, American Council of Learned Societies, and The Year’s Work in Critical and Cultural Theory; an editorial board member for American Literature and Genders; and an advisory board member for Critical Childhood & Youth Studies, Queer Studies in Media and Popular Culture, and West Virginia University Press.